craftingcity/RollHighOrDie/Equipment and Inventories/Armors.md

 | Facemask  | 2        | (head - front)                   |

 #### Armoring Value
 This is the total value of Armoring this Armor provides.
-This value is equal to the Material Value multiplied by the
+This value is equal to the Material
 ### Mundane Tags
 #### Metallic
 #### Pockets (x)